-In addition to all standard HQS requirements, a manufactured home must be placed on the site in a stable manner, and must be free from hazards such as sliding or wind damage.
+In addition to all applicable HUD inspection standards requirements, a manufactured home must be placed on the site in a stable manner, and must be free from hazards such as sliding or wind damage.
 The home must be securely anchored by a tie-down device that distributes and transfers the loads imposed by the unit to appropriate ground anchors to resist overturning and sliding.